Topics on topology and superstring theory: Classification by hypercohomology

 \paragraph{}Let us now discuss the role of the representative $\eta_{\alpha\beta\gamma}$ of the class $w_{2}(Y) \in \check{H}^{2}(X, S^{1})$.
 The choice of a different representative corresponds to changing by \emph{constant} local functions the chosen sections of the bundle over loop space, which define the holonomy for open surfaces.
 This kind of ambiguity is also present for the Pfaffian, since it also defines a section of a flat bundle with the same holonomy.
 If $w_{2}(Y) \neq 0$, we have no possibility to eliminate this non-definiteness.
 We can only choose the sections for the Pfaffian and for the gerbe, in such a way that on the tensor product we have a \emph{global} flat section, up to an immaterial overall constant.
 Instead, if $w_{2} = 0$, both the pfaffian and the gerbe are geometrically trivial, thus we have a preferred choice, given by a global flat section for both.
 In this case, we fix the canonical representative $\eta_{\alpha\beta\gamma} = 1$.
 We will see in the following the consequences of this fact for the gauge theory of the D-brane.

 \paragraph{}How can we jointly characterize B-field and A-field taking into account the gauge transformations contained in the previous description?
-This unifying role is played by a certain hypercohomology group, which we would like now to introduce.
+This unifying role is played by a certain hypercohomology group, which is actually a \emph{relative} Deligne cohomology group.
+We now introduce such a group explicitly constructing the double complex needed, then we show that it can be intrinsically described as a relative cohomology group.
 Since this construction is not very familiar in the literature, we would like for pedagogical reason to start with the analogous group for line bundles.